Plastisphere

 Plastic pollution acts as a more durable "ship" than biodegradable material for carrying the organisms over long distances.
 This long-distance transportation can move microbes to different ecosystems and potentially introduce invasive species as well as harmful algae.
-The microorganisms found on the plastic debris include autotrophs, heterotrophs and symbionts.
-The ecosystem created by the plastisphere differs from other floating materials that naturally occur (i.e., feathers and algae) due to the slow speed of biodegradation and the different conditions.
+The microorganisms found on the plastic debris comprise an entire ecosystem of autotrophs, heterotrophs and symbionts.
+The microbial species found within plastisphere differ from other floating materials that naturally occur (i.e., feathers and algae) due to plastics' unique chemical nature and slow speed of biodegradation.
 In addition to microbes, insects have come to flourish in areas of the ocean that were previously uninhabitable.
 The sea skater, for example, has been able to reproduce on the hard surface provided by the floating plastic.